List of Dark characters: Bartosz Tiedemann

 Bartosz Tiedemann (portrayed by Paul Lux) is the son of Regina and Aleksander Tiedemann.
 He is Jonas' best friend and Martha's boyfriend.
 In 2019, Bartosz is visited by a priest who goes by the name of Noah and following many events that had transpired just as Noah had predicted, Bartosz agrees to do as he says.
-After travelling back to 1888, Bartosz fathers two children, Agnes and Hanno, the latter of which would grow up to become Noah.
+After travelling back to 1888, Bartosz fathers two children with a girl named Silja, Agnes and Hanno, the latter of which would grow up to become Noah.

 Aleksander Tiedemann / Boris Niewald

 Aleksander Tiedemann (portrayed by Peter Benedict) is the father of Bartosz Tiedemann and husband of Regina Tiedemann.
 He is the current director of the Winden Nuclear Power Plant.
-It is later revealed that his real name is Boris Niewald, and that he had assumed the identity of Aleksander Köhler, a victim of a bank robbery that he was involved in; after marrying Regina he adopted her surname in a further attempt to disguise his real identity.
+It is later revealed that his real name is Boris Niewald, and that he had assumed the identity of Aleksander Köhler, a victim of a bank robbery that he was involved in; after marrying Regina he adopted her surname in a further attempt to conceal his real identity.
 Hannah Kahnwald is aware of Aleksander's true identity and uses this to blackmail him into doing as she demands.